Edmonton Municipal Party

 Traffic is getting worse and worse.
 Don’t we need LRT to reduce road congestion?

 Traffic on the roads is mainly from commercial vehicles which LRT can't remove.
 Unlike transit buses which can be added or parked to suit demand and manage operating costs, LRT has massive fixed capital and financing costs (interest payments) whether LRT is being used at capacity or barely used at all and has resulted in Edmonton’s massive debt starving the police and fire budgets and raising property taxes in Edmonton for home owners and businesses.
 The LRT and buses feeding LRT serve maybe 5% of the population in Edmonton but cost Edmontonians either nearly the same or more than police and fire (serving everyone) combined.
-Some LRT from downtown Edmonton to U of A or NAIT has steady demand and might be justified but LRT everywhere else doesn’t and results in unnecessary and avoidable conflict in Edmonton looking at 30 years of construction and turmoil for transit orientated development which is a euphemism used to describe infill for unwanted supportive housing in neighbourhoods and LRT raising property taxes.
+Some LRT from downtown Edmonton to U of A or NAIT has steady demand and might be justified but LRT everywhere else doesn’t and results in unnecessary and avoidable conflict in Edmonton looking at 30 years of construction and turmoil for transit orientated development which is an euphemism used to describe infill for unwanted supportive housing in neighbourhoods and LRT raising property taxes.

 The wards are not being referred to by their indigenous names.
 Are you not being disrespectful?